Pepitorino/thesis_dev_final/README.md

 get nlohmann/json.hpp and just put the header in the include folder

+bbx_min and bbx_max is x,y,z
-also dyaw and dpitch in json is supposed to be the angles
+dyaw and dpitch in json is supposed to be the angles